SergeoLacruz/smarthome/plugins/simulation/README.md

 ```
 `data_file`: This is the file where all recorded events are stored.

-`callers` is a list of event sources fpr recording of events.
+`callers`: is a list of event sources for recording of events.
 When an item is changed, the change is done
 by someone, e.g. knx for changes from the bus.
-The canner name is identical with the plugin name that changes the item
+The canner name is identical with the plugin name that changes the item.
+Only item changes with a caller in the list are recorded to the simulation file.
+In the example above e.g. uzsu is
+ignored.

 items.conf: